marekhanus/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/README.md

 # 📊 Exercises
 ## Exercise 1
-The aim of the exercise is to get an overview of the basic capabilities of the Pandas, Matplotlib and Seaborn libraries and be able to setup a Python Virtual Enviroment (`venv`)
+The aim of the exercise is to get an overview of the basic capabilities of the Pandas, Matplotlib and Seaborn libraries and be able to setup a Python Virtual Environment (`venv`)

 > [Jupyter Notebook](https://github.com/rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/blob/master/fml_01.ipynb)